-Reports: Seahawks top draft pick Devon Witherspoon agrees to deal, will end holdout
+Seahawks top draft pick Devon Witherspoon ends holdout, signs rookie contract deal

 Devon Witherspoon’s holdout ended up lasting two days.

-The fifth overall pick in the 2023 draft — Seattle’s highest in 14 years — has agreed on his four-year rookie contract and will soon sign his deal, according to multiple national reports Friday morning.
+The fifth overall pick in the 2023 draft — Seattle’s highest in 14 years — signed his four-year rookie contract with the team on Friday and is expected to be with the team when it holds its third practice of training camp, and its second open to the public, on Friday afternoon.

 Witherspoon will get a four-year deal worth $31.86 million that includes a signing bonus of $20.17 million.